 Rugged and remote, The Kimberley, in the far north of Western Australia, encapsulates Australia's spirit of adventure.
 Gargantuan red-rock gorges, thundering Mitchell Falls, Windjana Gorge National Park, Cape Leveque, the Horizontal Waterfall, the legendary 660-kilometer Gibb River Road 4WD adventure, and Purnululu National Park are some of the top places to see.

 Join a tour to get the most out of a visit here, or soar over the striking desert landscapes on a small plane for spectacular aerial photos.
 The pearl-farming town of Broome is the gateway to this raw and ravishing wilderness.

-- Read More: Top Things to Do in Broome
+- Read More: Top-Rated Attractions in Broome

 14. Margaret River, Western Australia